Use of Face Coverings

 Face Covering Requirements

-- Face coverings must be worn at ALL times in ALL public spaces, including hallways, entryways, restrooms, labs, large indoor spaces (experimental areas, high-bay buildings, etc.), kitchens/lunchrooms, meeting/conference rooms, and other common areas.
+- Face coverings must be worn at ALL times in ALL public spaces even when physically distant, including hallways, entryways, restrooms, labs, large indoor spaces (experimental areas, high-bay buildings, etc.), kitchens/lunchrooms, meeting/conference rooms, and other common areas.

 - Face coverings are required to be worn in shared offices.